Dispute resolution in the workplace

 Mediation usually involves disputes between individuals or an individual and an organisation.

-In contrast, facilitation usually involves large-scale disputes with several parties, an organisation, a department or an entire community.
+In contrast, facilitation usually involves larger-scale disputes with several parties, an organisation, a department, or an entire community.

 Facilitation can also help manage a situation to prevent future disputes.
 Organisations may use facilitation if they’re discussing major changes and need a neutral facilitator to guide the discussion.